mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## Choosing a power strip

-Even though my rack has a UPS, I find it useful to have a simple power strip as well.
+Even though my rack has a UPS with many power outlets, I find it useful to have a simple power strip as well.

 Some of the components in my rack are non-essential and don't need to stay online during a power outage.

 For example, I keep a little IoT device in my rack that [monitors performance of my solar panels](/notes/debugging-vlans-tp-link/#mistake-2-forgetting-to-add-my-router-to-the-vlan).
-That device is not at all critical, so I'm fine if it goes offline during a power failure.
-In fact, I prefer it to go offline because I don't want it eating up my scarce battery life in an outage.
+That device is totally extraneous, so I'm fine if it goes offline during a power failure.
+In fact, I prefer it to go offline because I don't want to squander my limited battery life in an outage on a solar monitor.

 ### Candidates